 B. Before a brother can attend a Dixie Fellowship, they must attend at least one of the two Lodge Fellowships immediately preceding the Dixie.

 C. The Atta Kulla Kulla Lodge will provide for one (1) delegate to attend the National Order of the Arrow Conference and National Leadership Seminar, this being the Lodge Chief.
 This will not include transportation fees.

 D. The Code of Conduct will be followed by all AKK members attending any Lodge function.

-A. Each brother honored by the Lodge with the Vigil Honor shall receive, at no cost to him, a Vigil Honor sash and other such materials as may be deemed necessary by the Vigil Honor Committee.
+A. Each brother honored by the Lodge with the Vigil Honor shall receive, at no cost to them, a Vigil Honor sash and other such materials as may be deemed necessary by the Vigil Honor Committee.

 B. Any active brother of the Atta Kulla Kulla Lodge may purchase OA supplies at Lodge functions or through an authorized person at summer camp.

 C. Active members of the Lodge are only authorized to buy supplies which reflect their current or past status of OA membership.
 All members are encouraged to wear the flap signifying their current Honor.
 A red border standard flap shall signify Ordeal membership, Brotherhood shall be represented by a green border, and the Vigil Honor is signified by a white border.